mxxt1/Sprint-Challenge--JavaScript/README.md

 1. Describe the biggest difference between `.forEach` & `.map`.

+    .forEach executes a function across all elements of an array once for each element, but does not return or push results to a new array automatically.
+    .map actually creates a new array and outputs the return from a given function into that new array.

 2. What is the difference between a function and a method?

+    A function is an object that contains logic to execute a specific computation, whereas a method is a function that belongs to/is included in a class, or specified as a prototype function to a specific constructor object prototype.

 3. What is closure?

+    Closure is the concept of scoping parent-child-grandchild functions, or defining the lexical scope of function/nested functions.
+Closure allows a child/grandchild to access variables from its parent(s) function.

 4. Describe the four rules of the 'this' keyword.

+    1) Window - calling this in the global scope creates a window binding, pulling in the entire catalog of methods available in js.
+    2) Implicit declaration - 'this' refers to the object creating on which the method is called. 'this' refers to objects left of the dot.
+    3) Explicit - The object that 'this' refers to is explicitly identified using call/apply/bind.
+Call/apply execute immediately, while bind creates a function to be used in the future.
+    4) Constructor - 'this' refers to the object created using the constructor function and the 'new' keyword.

 5. Why do we need super() in an extended class?

+    super() is required to actually pull a parent class's properties/attributes/methods into the child function.
+While 'extends' keyword declares the child as an extension of the parent (linking them), if super() is not called, the 'this' keyword will not work in reference to  parent properties.

 ## Project Set up